jonnonz1/nz-statute-book/acts/public/1993/privacy-act-1993.md

   (b) whether or not the use of the programme to achieve that objective will result in monetary savings that are both significant and quantifiable, or in other comparable benefits to society:
   (c) whether or not the use of an alternative means of achieving that objective would give either of the results referred to in paragraph (b) of this section:
   (d) whether or not the public interest in allowing the programme to proceed outweighs the public interest in adhering to the information privacy principles that the programme would otherwise contravene:
-  (e) whether or not the programme involves information matching on a scale that is excessive, having regard to
+  (e) whether or not the programme involves information matching on a scale that is excessive, having regard to—
     (i) the number of agencies that will be involved in the programme; and (ii) the amount of detail about an individual that will be matched under the programme:
   (f) whether or not the programme will comply with the information matching rules.